Trekking (up to 4,000 metres) Travel Insurance

 Popular Destinations for Trekking

 Trekking is an adventurous activity most popular remote, wild, scenic and challenging parts of the world.
-From mountains to deserts and forests to coastlines, The activity appeals to those looking for a physical challenge and a ticket to places they would not usually access.
+From mountains to deserts and forests to coastlines, the activity appeals to those looking for a physical challenge and a ticket to places they would not usually access.
+Nepal, Peru and Tanzania are winners among the Trekking community.

 Common Injuries whilst Trekking